ARTICLE

 Though the $20 a month foreign mining fee was repealed, a new $3 a month tax was aimed primarily at the Chinese miners, according to Rohrbough.

-The historian notes that the small number of women around the gold fields gave the females that arrived in California a multitude of ways to make money.
+The historian notes the small number of women around the gold fields gave the women who arrived in California a multitude of ways to make money.
 “They [the California gold mining regions] were among the most male places in the world,” he says.
 “The scarcity of women certainly enhanced their advantages and their commercial opportunities.”

 Golden State